chenyuan-date/chenyuan-date.github.io/about/index.md

 share: false
 ---

-# Who we are
+# Who am I

-Rabbit, pig and monkey combination shorted as RPM.
+A PhD student

-# What we are doing
+# What I am doing

-Learn, Summary, Recrod, Share, Enjoy
+Learn, Summary, Record, Share, Enjoy

-# Why we do
+# Why I do

 For the dream